Managing life on a single income

 Keep or open a bank account in your own name

 Having your own transaction account in times of uncertainty such as separation or bereavement minimizes the stress and inconvenience if joint funds are frozen, even temporarily, and is an important first step in gaining financial independence.
-If you need to open a bank account in your own name, take the next 3 minutes to open a Westpac Choice everyday bank account.
+If you need to open a bank account in your own name, it’ll take just minutes to open a Westpac Choice everyday bank account.

 If you plan on moving, request a property report